dylburger/noaa-ghcn-weather-data/README.md

 The NOAA (National Oceanic and Atmospheric Adminstration) aggregates world-wide, daily weather data and [exposes it](https://gis.ncdc.noaa.gov/geoportal/catalog/search/resource/details.page?id=gov.noaa.ncdc:C00861) for researchers on an [FTP server](http://bit.ly/2hKP5Kw).
 They refer to the network of weather stations as the Global Historical Climatology Network.

-Here, I run through how to:
+Below, I run through how to:

 * Download the 2015 weather data and metadata from the NOAA FTP server
 * Examine the data using Unix command line utilities